 - Is it safe?

-Does it work?
-Is it safe?
-Know why you do what you do.
-Know why you rig how you rig.
+- Know why you do what you do.

 - Our tree operations instructors are ISA certified and have years of professional experience.

-- We have specialty niche instructors than can integrate many or all of these disciplines to train operators with needs that span many extreme rope venues.
+- We provide specialty niche courses because our instructors can integrate many or all of these disciplines to train operators with needs that span many extreme rope venues.

 Meet the Team

 Eddy Cartaya is an expert in rope rigging, rescue, tree work, and military-tactical operations.
 He's an experienced mountain rescue leader, cave rescue instructor, and an arborist who is fluid on rope.
 After graduating from West Point, he's had careers in the military and law enforcement, and led and taught tactical teams in backcountry ops and tactical tracking.
 In 1991, he ran his first multi-day cave mapping expedition in South Korea, and now coordinates and leads science-oriented glacier cave expeditions.
 Eddy is uniquely qualified, and has an uncanny ability to develop and deliver cutting edge training.